It feels like you’re a millionaire.”

 If you are struggling to make ends meet and only paying the minimum on your accounts, it may feel like your balances never come down.
 Fees and interest accumulate quickly and you may even end up paying way more than you originally owed.
 Not to mention, it could literally take you decades to pay off.
 If you’re struggling with debt, it may be time to seek help.

 There are online tools and resources that can help you calculate how much you’d need to pay each month to save on interest and pay off the debt by a certain date.
-But if you are already struggling to pay the minimum on your accounts, this strategy may not be successful for you.
+You can find out different strategies for how to get out of debt by yourself.
+But if you are already struggling to pay the minimum on your accounts, these strategies may not be successful for you.

 Instead, debt resolution may be a better option.
 The way the Freedom Debt Relief program is structured, your monthly program deposits could be lower than your current minimum payments.
 That means you could be working to resolve your debt while actually saving money each month.